levuthuynga/Excel-Projects/Customer Personality/README.md

 - Low income - low spend (5)

 ## V. Suggestions
-- Cluster 1:	They earn a lot and also spend a lot, not care much about discount.
+- Cluster 1:	They earn a lot and also spend a lot, and do not care much about discounts.
 Show them the best quality products
 - Cluster 2:	They buy just a little less time than cluster 1 (mostly through catalog), but average spend is much smaller.
 The products might not suit their likings.
 Diverse the products to find more about them
-- Cluster 3:	They buy the most times, they like discount and wines.
+- Cluster 3:	They buy the most times, they like discounts and wines.
 Show them higher price products with some discount might work
-- Cluster 4:	They also like discount, but buy much less times and much less expenses.
+- Cluster 4:	They also like discounts, but buy much less times and much less expenses.
 They quite like the web.
 Use web to attract them, maybe by discounting
-- Cluster 5:	They really like the web, but might not have products suit their budget.
+- Cluster 5:	They really like the web, but might not have products that suit their budget.
 Find more lower price products to attract this type of customers

 ## VI.
 Future Analysis
-- Is cluster demography affect cluster behaviours?
+- Does cluster demography affect cluster behaviors?
-- Suggest better ideals with more indepth findings.
+- Suggest better ideas with more detailed findings.